Word Embeddings Are Steers for Language Models: Related Work

 \section{Related Work}

+\textbf{Understanding Word Embeddings} Language models learn word embeddings for individual words automatically after pre-training.
+To understand them, \cite{mikolov2013efficient, allen2019analogies} discover linear translational relations among embeddings, while \cite{park-etal-2017-rotated, rothe2016word, ethayarajh2019rotate} examine their rotational relations.
+Some other work examines the semantic information ~\citep{csenel2018semantic, lund1996producing, jang2017elucidating, csenel2022learning, murphy2012learning, faruqui2014retrofitting} or word senses \cite{panigrahi-etal-2019-word2sense,hewitt-etal-2023-backpack} of individual words in their embeddings.
+These efforts, however, have mostly focused on and evaluated word-level interpretations of word embeddings~\cite {chang2009reading} while we first investigate their relations with language model generations.

-\textbf{Control of Language Models} has been of growing interest in recent years, motivated by the increasing capabilities of LMs.
-This area originates from the need to leverage the generation capabilities of large language models, while avoiding the need for time-consuming and costly retraining or fine-tuning.
-These attempts include applying attribute classifiers or heuristic constraints at decoding time~\cite{kumar2022gradient, dathathriplug, liu2021dexperts, yang2021fudge}, treating the generation process as an optimization problem over the embedding or token sequences~\cite{kumar2021controlled}, or post-editing the output~\cite{, li2018delete}.
-These techniques are often computationally expensive in searching the output, and rely on the availability and quality of suitable external classifiers.
-More recently, prompting-based control for large language models receives much attention, with the control achieved by input prompt engineering to guide the model's generation.
-However, this method often rely on the quality and avaialbility of large language models~\cite{brown2020language, openai2023gpt4}, and may also necessitate the deliberate training~\cite{raffel2020exploring, zhou2023controlled}.
+\textbf{Control of Language Models} has been of growing interest in recent years, motivated by the increasing capabilities of LMs \cite{li-etal-2023-defining}.
+This area originates from the need to leverage the generation capabilities of large language models while avoiding the need for time-consuming and costly retraining or fine-tuning.
+Attempts include applying attribute classifiers or heuristic constraints at decoding time~\citep{kumar2022gradient, dathathriplug, liu2021dexperts, yang2021fudge}, treating the generation process as an optimization problem over the embedding or token sequences~\citep{kumar2021controlled}, or post-editing the output~\citep{li2018delete}.
+These techniques are often computationally expensive and rely on suitable external classifiers.
+More recently, prompting-based control for large language models has received much attention, which, however, relies on the quality and availability of large language models~\citep{brown2020language, openai2023gpt4}, and may also necessitate the deliberate training~\citep{raffel2020exploring, zhou2023controlled}.
 It can also be challenging to design effective prompts for complex or nuanced control goals.
-Probably most closely related to our work are attempts in discovering ``steering'' vectors or tokens~\cite{subramani2022extracting, li2021prefix}, which might originate from similar work in image generation~\cite{jahaniansteerability,Hu2021}.
-Different from our model, these efforts focus on other applications such as multi-task learning and sentence recovery, and the learned vectors (instead of matrices as in our work) are not shown to be transferrable or interpretable, nor enabling flexible control.
+Parameter-efficient fine-tuning such as LoRA~\citep{hu2021lora} focuses on learning low-rank approximations of model parameters.
+However, this cannot achieve flexible and transferrable language model steering like ours.
+Probably most closely related to our work are attempts to discover ``steering'' vectors or tokens~\citep{subramani2022extracting, li2021prefix}, and also similar work in image generation~\citep{jahaniansteerability,Hu2021}.
+Different from our model, these efforts focus on other applications such as multi-task learning and sentence recovery, and the learned vectors are not shown to be transferrable or interpretable nor enable flexible control.